WPChill/strong-testimonials/readme.txt

 [Screenshots](http://wordpress.org/plugins/strong-testimonials/screenshots/) | [Demos](http://demos.wpmission.com/strong-testimonials/) | [Feature Requests](https://www.wpmission.com/feature-request)

 = My web host does not allow the SQL RAND() random function.
 Will your plugin still work? =

-Yes, the random routine has been moved to PHP.
+Yes.
+The random routine has been moved from SQL to PHP (from the database to the application).
 Thanks to [Eric Hoanshelt](http://wpmigration.guru/) at [WPEngine](http://wpengine.com/) for showing me the light.

-= The pagination controls are not working right. =

-Try adding this to your (child) theme's `functions.php`:

-`
-/**
- * Remove HTML comments, except MSIE conditionals, from Strong Testimonials output.
- */
-function my_strong_html( $content ) {
-	$content = preg_replace('/<!--(?!\s*(?:\[if [^\]]+]|<!|>))(?:(?!-->).)*-->/s', '', $content);
-	return $content;
-}
-add_filter( 'strong_html', 'my_strong_html', 10, 1 );
-`

-Some page builder plugins inadvertently wrap HTML comments in shortcode output in paragraph tags.
-The pagination script then interprets those extra paragraphs as regular content.
-This filter removes those comments.

-= How can I change the "Read more" link text? =
+= Can I change which client fields appear below the testimonial? =

-For the widget, use the 'strong_widget_read_more_text' filter.
-For example, add this to your theme's `functions.php`:
-`
-/**
- * Change the widget "Read more" link text.
- */
-function my_strong_widget_read_more_text( $text ) {
-	return "More testimonials »";
-}
-add_filter( 'strong_widget_read_more_text', 'my_strong_widget_read_more_text', 10, 1 );
-`

-For the `[strong]` shortcode, use the `more_post` and `more_text` attributes like in [this demo](http://demos.wpmission.com/strong-testimonials/the-strong-shortcode/read-more-each/).

-= I added the `[strong]` shortcode to a page but I don't see the name or company fields. =
+Yes.
 The `[strong]` shortcode has child shortcodes `[client]` and `[field]`.
 Here's a good [example](http://demos.wpmission.com/strong-testimonials/the-strong-shortcode/custom-fields/).

-If you're not familiar with HTML or nested shortcodes, it may feel like learning a foreign language.
-Please refer to the [demo site](http://demos.wpmission.com/strong-testimonials) or ask for help.

-= How can I change which client fields appear below the testimonial? =

-The `[strong]` shortcode has child shortcodes `[client]` and `[field]`.
-Here's a good [example](http://demos.wpmission.com/strong-testimonials/the-strong-shortcode/custom-fields/).

-For the widget and the original `[wpmtst]` shortcodes, go to the Client Section tab on the Testimonials > Settings page.
-Follow the example to build shortcodes based on your custom fields.
-There is a shortcode for text fields (like a client's name) and a shortcode for links (like a client's website).
-When in doubt, use the default template provided.
+For the widget and the original `[wpmtst]` shortcodes, there are other child shortcodes for your custom fields; one for text fields (like a client's name) and one for links (like a client's website).

-= So the child/nested shortcodes for `[strong]` are different than the widget?
-Why? =

-Short answer: I plan to build a single method soon.
-If the shortcode and the widget are cousins now, they will be more like brothers later.

-Long answer: The Client Section shortcodes were a quick-n-simple way to add client fields to both the original `[wpmtst-*]` shortcodes and the widget AFTER custom fields were added in version 1.7.
-Then I developed the `[strong]` shortcode in order to bring all the options together (a form, a slideshow, multiple selection criteria) into a single shortcode.
-That opened up the door for child shortcodes to provide even more options for displaying client fields.
-The customization requests and questions like "Where do I edit the code to..." decreased significantly after that :).

-My plan is to build a tool that allows you to configure a testimonial display component, let's call it a **view**, and then add that **view** to a page using a shorter shortcode (!) like `[strong view="1"]` or to a widget using a dropdown selector.

-And it's almost ready!

 = Are there templates?
-How do I change the look of the testimonials? =
+Can I change the look of the testimonials? =

+Yes.
 The `[strong]` shortcode uses a template file that can be copied into the top directory of your theme, e.g. `wp-content/themes/my-theme/testimonials.php`.
 You can create multiple template files and include them using a shortcode attribute; e.g. `template="my-template"`.
 Template functions are also available for adding testimonial fields to new or existing templates.

 The original `[wpmtst]` shortcodes do not use template files, but the stylesheets are largely structural so you can add CSS in your theme.
 In fact, I like to skip loading the stylesheets (in `Testimonials > Settings`) to see how they look in the theme, then style up from there.

-= How can I change "testimonial" to "review", for example? =
+= Can I change "testimonial" to "review", for example? =

+Maybe.
 Instructions are [here](https://wordpress.org/support/topic/how-to-change-the-slug).
-I plan to build this into the plugin soon.
+However, this does not seem to work for all theme/plugin combinations, like themes that also include testimonials, so I plan to build this into the plugin soon.

-= How can I reorder my testimonials? =
+= Can I reorder my testimonials? =

+Yes.
 Two ways: (1) drag-and-drop ordering in the admin list and (2) manually changing the Order field (usually in the right-hand column in the post editor *or* in Quick Edit in the post list).

 Drag and drop is **disabled by default** and can be enabled in `Testimonials > Settings > General`.